open-telemetry/opentelemetry-dotnet/docs/trace/tail-based-sampling-span-level/README.md

 Tail-sampling this way involves many tradeoffs such as:

-1. Additional memory cost: Unlike head-based sampling where the sampling decision is made at span creation time, in tail sampling the decision is made only at the end, so there is additional memory cost.
+1. Additional performance cost: Unlike head-based sampling where the sampling decision is made at span creation time, in tail sampling the decision is made only at the end, so there is additional memory/processing cost.

 2. Partial traces: Since this sampling is at a span level, the generated trace will be partial.
 For example, if another part of the call tree is successful,